compulim/react-chain-of-responsibility/README.md

 ### Calling `next()` multiple times

-It is possible to call `next()` multiple times to render multiple copies of UI.
-Middleware should be written as a stateless function.
+It is possible to call `next()` multiple times.
+However, the return value should be stable, calling it multiple times without a different request should yield the same result.

 This is best used with options `passModifiedRequest` set to `true`.
 This combination allow a middleware to render the UI multiple times with some variations, such as rendering content and minimap at the same time.